Acomen/piet-cs345/README.md

 # piet-cs345
-Implementation of Piet in the form of a Scala DSL
+Implementation of Piet in the form of a Scala DSL for cs 345.